Code-Institute-Submissions/Trash-Tournaments/TESTING.md

     + As a **first time user** I want to be able to contact the site owners for more information.
         + In the overview section of contact.html there's a description for the FAQ/contact page that includes "help answer your questions or contact us further" which directs them to contact.html.
         + Once on contact.html the user may have their answer resolved by the FAQ or they can fill out a form with their name, email and query to submit to the owners.
-        + In the footer the left section contains "Contact us here / Get in touch" which redirects the user to contact.html which can be used across all pages.
+        + In the footer the left section contains "Contact us here/Get in touch" which redirects the user to contact.html which can be used across all pages.

 - #### Site Owner Goals

     + As a **site owner** I want the landing page (index.html) to clearly provide all information needed about the site's purpose and what is available.
         + When I visit the website I can see the intro section and expand button clearly.
         + In the overview section I can find out about every page within the site and see what is being offered to me.
-    + As a **site owner** I want any user to receive the correct information for the viewport they’re currently on.
+    + As a **site owner** I want any user to receive the correct information for the viewport they are currently on.
         + I have tested the website across multiple screen sizes and have found no issues thus far with content displaying or appearing incorrectly.
         + The "Menu" text does not show on larger devices as intended.
     + As a **site owner** I want users to clearly see there are people willing to play with and help them improve at [Rocket League](https://www.rocketleague.com/).